patcable/curriculum/unix_signals.rst

   kill -SIGINT <PID>

 You can write a simple program executing the kill system call.
-A basic example is
+A basic example written in C is
 below:

 .. code-block:: c